 By Hernan Senki, Front-End Developer at Santex

-These past few days, I’ve been busy visiting the Egyptian pyramids, exploring the depths of the oceans, jumping out of parachutes, shooting off rockets into space, and driving in car races.
-I’ve been immersed in all these experiences and more, all without leaving my desk, thanks to the Samsung Gear VR powered by Oculus virtual reality headset that Santex lent to try out.
+Over the past few days, I have been busy visiting the Egyptian pyramids, exploring the depths of the oceans, jumping out of parachutes, shooting rockets into space, and driving in car races.
+I’ve been immersed in all these experiences and more, all without leaving my desk, thanks to the Samsung Gear VR powered by Oculus virtual reality headset that Santex had an opportunity to try out.

-Even though research for virtual reality, or “VR”, has been going on since the ‘90’s, it’s only in recent years that the mass production of devices has allowed us to experience VR in our households.
-Companies like Oculus (recently acquired by Facebook), HTC, Sony, and other tech giants are investing large amounts of resources into development because it is, undoubtedly, ‘the wave of the future.’
+Even though research for virtual reality (VR) has been going on since the 1990s, it has only been in recent years that the mass production of devices has allowed us to experience VR in our households.
+Companies like Oculus (recently acquired by Facebook), HTC, Sony, and other tech giants are investing large amounts of resources, financial and otherwise, into VR development because it is, undoubtedly, “the wave of the future.”

-After updating the Galaxy S7, I put it in the Gear VR, put on my headphones, and was ready to give it a try.
+After updating the operating system on the Galaxy S7, I put it in the Gear VR, put on my headphones, and was ready to give it a try.
 I was expecting something like an alpha version experience with lots of errors, but what I got was rather surprising.
 From Oculus Home, I chose to visit the Egyptian pyramids.
-Later, I went by the Sydney Opera House and to tell the truth, these videos, images, and experiences feel 100% real.
-There’s even sound involved that allows you to really travel and feel the experience without leaving your seat.
+Later, I went by the Sydney Opera House.
+From my experience, these videos, images, and experiences felt one hundred percent real.
+There’s even sound involved that allows you to travel and truly immerse yourself in the experience without leaving your seat.

-Tired from traveling, I thought I’d try launching a rocket.
-In contrast from the earlier experiences, this was neither video nor photo, but rather a very realistic animation which gave the sensation of being immersed in a videogame, minus the aspect of interaction.
-After sitting behind the controls of the rocket, I then transitioned into being stuck in a bed which appeared to be in a kid’s bedroom – dark and illuminated only lightning bolts entering through the window, creating a terrifying setting where everything was transformed into a nightmare-like experience that I couldn’t escape.
+Tired from traveling, I thought I’d give launching a rocket a try.
+In contrast to the earlier experiences, this was neither video nor photo, but rather a very realistic animation which gave the sensation of being immersed in a video game, without the interaction aspect.
+After sitting behind the controls of the rocket, I then transitioned to being stuck in a bed which appeared to be in a child’s bedroom.
+The room was dark, illuminated only by lightning bolts entering through the window, creating a terrifying setting where everything was transformed into a nightmare-like experience that I couldn’t escape.
 The surprises around every turn were shocking and enough to make one jump or scream!
-I would not recommend it to users with cardiac problems or those who are scared easily.
+I would not recommend this particular experience to users with cardiac problems or those who are scared easily.

-One of the most highly anticipated experiences for the average user is the virtual reality videogames, which, unfortunately, I didn’t get to try because it required an Oculus control that doesn’t come with the Gear VR package.
-It allows you to move around, shoot, point, and have greater interaction with the stories.
-I was always skeptical of these VR videogames, thinking that nothing is more comfortable than a traditional Joystick and a comfy couch, but after trying these other VR experiences, I could probably be persuaded to give it a shot.
+One of the most highly anticipated experiences for the average user is the virtual reality video games, which, unfortunately, I didn’t get to try because it requires an Oculus control that doesn’t come with the Gear VR package.
+This device allows you to move around, shoot, point, and have greater interaction with the stories.
+I was always skeptical of these VR video games, thinking that nothing is more comfortable than a traditional joystick and a comfy couch, but after trying these other VR experiences, I could probably be persuaded to give it a shot.
 I would like to try something like Battlefield or Call of Duty and feel fully immersed in the game.

-Education: It’s a valuable instructive tool.
-Imagine if instead of reading about places and looking through photos, you could be transported to those places and actually feel surrounded by them.
+Education: It’s a valuable instructional tool.
+Imagine if, instead of reading about places and looking through photos, you could be transported to those places and actually feel surrounded by them.
 Those are the advances that VR is making possible.

-Health: The medical field has not only been using VR to train doctors and surgeons by simulating the operating room, but also to train psychologists and psychiatrists who have reported success cases in treating phobias for patients, such as fear of heights, social phobias, and more.
+Health: The medical field has not only been using VR to train doctors and surgeons by simulating the operating room, but also to train psychologists and psychiatrists who have reported success in treating phobia cases in their patients, such as fear of heights, social phobias, and more.

 What Can Be Expected

 It’s a technology that shouldn’t be ignored.
-It will allow us to travel wherever we want, to live unique experiences that weren’t ever possible without VR.
-We can interact with family and friends as if they were right in front of us – all in 360º.
+It will allow us to travel wherever we want and to live unique experiences that weren’t ever possible without VR.
+We can interact with family and friends as if they were right in front of us, all in 360º.